BALANCE

 Engagement / Flow

-An emphasis on Emotional Regulation, Body Image and Sleep, in Mentor and class programs, supports and teaches Resilience in our students, helping them manage the inevitable setbacks we know they will experience in their lives, inside and outside school.
+An emphasis on Healthy Habits, Resilience and Belonging, in Mentor and class programs, supports our students learning, helping them manage the inevitable setbacks we know they will experience in their lives, inside and outside school.
+A positive mindset leads to more positive outcomes and is known to be good for mental wellbeing.

-The College’s Wellbeing Wheel visually represents the goals, our key priorities and the tactics we employ.
+The College’s Wellbeing Wheel visually represents our goals, our key priorities and the interventions and supports we provide.

 Interventions and Support